The Agentic BI Analyst · Builds Your Context Graph

 Geography state → city → zip hierarchy

-TPC-DS benchmark · clarify once · memory forever · same plan → same SQL
+TPC-DS benchmark · clarify once · memory forever · same accepted plan → same SQL

 Three pillars.
 All three are required.